jacobmathewstprm/customer-segmentation-portfolio/README.md

 Based on combinations of these scores, customers were classified into the following segments:

-Loyal Customers: Your best customers.
+Loyal Customers: Best customers.
 They consistently score high across all three categories (e.g., scores like 444, 434, 344).
 They are the stable core of the business, and the priority is to retain and reward them.

 Promising: Recent customers (Recency of 3 or 4) who show potential but do not yet buy frequently or spend a lot.
 This is the largest group by customer count and represents the biggest pool for growth.
 The priority is to nurture them.